NNYFC/full_stack_to_do_list/README.md

 You can access the API documentation ([Swaggger](https://swagger.io/docs/)) base on the <b>HOST_URL</b> + <b>PORT</b> set in environment variable and add <b>/api-docs/</b> at the end. to give ``http://localhost:3000/api-docs/`` in case running it locally.

 ### Starting Frontend
+Inorder to start the frontend, position in <b>frontend</b> folder and run `npm install` to download all dependencies necessary for the application.

+Once execution completed:
+ run `ng serve` to start the application. run `ng build` to build the application, a <b>dist</b> folder will be created which is the build result.

+The application can be access locally through ``http://localhost:4200/``